Noso-Project/NosoNode/README.md

 - CryptoLib4PascalPackage
 - LazBarcodes

 These packages are included in a folder called `Pacakges` located from the root of the repository.
-This is provided for convinience of the GitHub builds and may not always conatin the latest version of these packages.
+This is provided for convinience of the GitHub builds and may not always contain the latest version of these packages.

-The best way to ensure that these packages are the latest version is to install them form the Online Package Manager(OPM).
+The best way to ensure that these packages are the latest version is to install them from the Online Package Manager(OPM).

 ## Platforms